goodluckoguzie/CMP701-Digital-Transformation/week10_develop_a_digital_transformation_strategy.markdown

 ### Presenting the Mind Map to the Class

-Presenting might feel scary, but here are steps to do it smoothly:

 - Team Preparation: Before class presentation, quickly decide who will talk about which part of the mind map.
 For example, one member can explain Current State, another covers Goals, etc. Practice once as a group so you know the order.
 - Show the Mind Map: When it’s your turn, display your mind map to the class.
 If you’re in a physical classroom, you might use a projector or simply hold up a poster.
 In an online class, share your screen with the Miro board.